 A good roof estimate includes all the information you need, but if you don’t see it, feel free to ask.
 You need to work with a contractor who’s willing to go into the details with you.
-Some of the factors that go into a roof estimate include:
+Some of the factors that go into an estimate for a roof replacement or repair include:

 - Project details